We offer separate installers for M-series Macs and Macs with Intel processors, so it's important to download the correct one.

 - Choose "About This Mac" from the dropdown menu.

-- Mac computers with Intel processors will show an item labeled "Processor," while Mac computers with Apple silicon (M1/M2/M3/M4) will show an item labeled "Chip."
+- Mac computers with Intel processors will show an item labeled "Processor," while Mac computers with Apple silicon (M-series chips like M1, etc.) will show an item labeled "Chip."

 - Right next to the label, you'll find more details about the Intel processor or Apple silicon chip that's powering your Mac (e.g., M1 Pro, Intel Core i7).

-Then, go to the Applications folder, completely delete the Radiant Imaging Labs folder and re-install the software from this most recent download.
+Then, go to the Applications folder > Radiant Imaging Labs, completely delete the Radiant Photo 2 or Radiant Photo (ver.1) folder (depending on what version you're experiencing the issue with), and re-install the software from this most recent download.